alkero/apache_multi_exporter/README.md

 # apache_multi_exporter
-Python Prometheus exporter for multiple Apache instances It uses Python Bottle framework.
+Python Prometheus exporter for multiple Apache instances.

+It uses Python Bottle framework.

 server-status should be configured on the Apache instances.

 Prometheus Configuration: